Summary

 On this page

 Epilepsy is a common condition of the brain in which people experience recurrent unprovoked seizures.
-Most people living with epilepsy progress well as learners through primary and secondary school, further education and training.
+Most people living with epilepsy progress well as learners through school, further education and training.

 However, the specific nature of your epilepsy and treatment may affect your learning journey.
-Learning challenges in school and further education may have an impact on your aspirations and goals in life.
-Fortunately, there are various services available for people of all ages living with epilepsy that can help.
+Learning challenges in school and further education may have an impact on your academic experience.
+Fortunately, there are services available for people of all ages living with epilepsy that can help.

 Learning and epilepsy